Van-Ziegelstein/airkick/README.md

 Currently there are three modes of operation:

 1. Discovery of active wifi sessions in the vicinity.
-2. Deauthentication of a single client.
+2. Deauthentication/Disassociation of a single client.
-3. DoS-style mass deauthentication of all discovered sessions.
+3. DoS-style mass deauthentication/disassociation of all discovered sessions.

 The program uses the standard pcap routines to read packets from a capture interface and write forged ones to the wire.
 Mode 1 implements a minimal parser with the purpose